 There are two genealogies of Christ in the Bible.

 Genealogy #1 is located in Matthew 1:1-16.
 In this genealogy Jesus is shown as the legal heir to the throne having descended from King David through his son, Solomon, and on down to Joseph, the earthly father of Jesus.
 All inheritance, legitimacy and rights were passed on through male heirs.
+(Inheritance is a key word in the Bible and you should pay attention when you see it.
+The Messiah had to receive the inheritance so that through Him we could receive our inheritance.)

 Jesus was the legal heir to the throne through his father, Joseph.
 But Joseph descended through Jeconiah (note Jeconiah is a variant of Jehoiachin and is what he was called in the Chronicles) and would therefore be under a curse.
 God cursed Jehoiachin though.
 So what's up?